ghackett/ProviderOne/README.md

 4) Download all your generated Android code and copy it into your project, saving you hours (possibly days) of tedious database work.

+  -- Replace your ProviderOneConfig.xml file from the zip file -- Replace your autogen folder only if upgrading

   --if updating your schema (as opposed to generating a brand new one) you should only copy the autogen folder into your project to avoid overwriting any of your custom subclasses.

 IT'S JUST THAT EASY!